 - Only official transcripts will be evaluated.
-Do not send photocopies, grade reports, or internet printouts.
+Do not submit photocopies, grade reports, or internet printouts.

-- Send official transcripts from all colleges attended.
-We cannot provide a complete evaluation without all of your credit and credentials officially documented in your file.
+- Submit official transcripts from all colleges attended.
+Your evaluation may be incomplete and you may be deemed ineligible for certification without all of your postsecondary credit and relevant credentials officially documented in your file.

-- Be sure that your social security number or Florida DOE# is on each transcript.
+- Be sure that your social security number or Florida DOE License# is on each transcript.
 Some institutions do not display the social security number without a specific request from the student.
 Therefore, ask the registrar's office when you request transcripts that your social security number be shown on your transcript.
-You may also write your social security number or Florida DOE# on the document.
+You may also write your social security number or Florida DOE License# on the document.